tinogo/release-please-test/README.md

 # release-please-test

-This repository is used a test for Google's release-please and how it could be made to work with a git-flow based branching scheme.
+This repository is used as a test for Google's release-please and how it could be made to work with a git-flow based branching scheme.

 ## Solution